 A web portal for the processing of molecular structures by blind students

 The MOLinsight web portal is a gateway to open-source software as well as software freely accessible to students that can be integrated in strategies for blind users to process chemical structures.
-Here you can find documentation for available programs and a guide to decide about the tools for specific tasks.
+Here you can find documentation for available programs and a guide for specific tasks.

 How to do common tasks?